Skyliegirl33/ArchTitus/README.md

 Download ArchISO from <https://archlinux.org/download/> and put on a USB drive with [Etcher](https://www.balena.io/etcher/), [Ventoy](https://www.ventoy.net/en/index.html), or [Rufus](https://rufus.ie/en/)

-If you don't want to build using this script I did create an image @ <https://www.christitus.com/arch-titus>
+If you don't want to build using this script I'll be uploading an image later.
+Consider supporting Chris Titus Tech (original creator) @ <https://www.christitus.com/arch-titus>'

 ## Boot Arch ISO